codeforamerica/howto/Persona.md

 or change data.
 Team Louisville used Persona in 2013 to secure their app, [read their extensive notes on our blog](http://www.codeforamerica.org/blog/2013/11/21/securing-the-louisville-app/).

-Mozilla Persona is our first choice for login features in an app.
+Mozilla Persona is *(NO LONGER, SEE ABOVE)* our first choice for login features in an app.
 Its use is not mandated, but you should have a great reason not to.
 Code for America projects currently using Persona include [Engine Light](https://github.com/codeforamerica/engine-light),